drubinstein/pokerl/content/docs/chapter-4/results.md

 ## What did we learn?

 We learned that reward shaping is super important.
-We learned that our initial belief was right.
-JRPGs are special and we still believe they are a stepping stone towards AGI.
+We learned that our initial belief was right: JRPGs are special and we still believe they are a stepping stone towards more powerful AI.

-However, there's a lot more to learn.
+However, there's still a lot more to learn.
 There are still scripts to remove.
 What if we could have the agent learn to solve the `STRENGTH` (Sokoban) puzzles?

-We're curious what is possible with LLMs.
+We're also curious as to what is possible with LLMs.
 Recently, [Claude showed interesting results playing Pokémon Red with an LLM](https://www.anthropic.com/research/visible-extended-thinking).
-Although Claude isn't using RL to play the game and the agent was most likely trained with Pokémon data (and therefore not a zero-shot approach), I’m curious when an LLM will replace our entire approach.
-We wish we could remove the swarming technique (for stability) and many of the in-game knowledge rewards we provided, especially event rewards, but we don’t think we can without making compromises on training speed.
+Although Claude isn't using RL to play the game and the agent was most likely trained with Pokémon data (and therefore not a zero-shot approach), we're curious when an LLM will replace our entire approach and how efficient that approach will be.
+Furthermore, we wish we could remove the swarming technique (for stability) and many of the in-game knowledge rewards we provided, but we don’t think we can without making compromises on training speed.

-Map ID rewards are still our least favorite addition overall, but without the ability for the agent to understand in-game text we don’t know how they can be removed.
+Map ID rewards are still our least favorite addition overall, but without the ability for the agent to understand in-game text, we don’t know how they can be removed.

-But finally, optimizing for exploration really is super powerful, but hard to tune.
+Finally, optimizing for exploration really is super powerful, but hard to tune.
 We think there's room in the world to focus on exploration techniques.